Bamar people: Religion

 Vestiges of Mahayana Buddhism remain popular among the Bamar, including the veneration of Shin Upagutta, Shin Thiwali, and Lawkanat (the Burmese name for Avalokiteśvara), while the influence of Hinduism can be in the widespread veneration of Hindu deities like Thuyathadi (the Burmese name for Saraswati) and practice of yadaya rituals.
 Smaller communities practice more esoteric forms of Buddhism, including weizza practices.
 The Bamar also profess a belief in guardian nats, particularly the veneration of Mahagiri, the household guardian nat.
 Bamar households traditionally maintain a shrine, which holds a long-stemmed coconut called on-daw (အုန်းတော်), symbolic of Mahagiri.
 The shrine is traditionally placed at the home's main southwest pillar (called yotaing or ရိုးတိုင်).
 The expression of Burmese folk religion is very localised; the Bamar in Upper Myanmar and urban areas tend to propitiate the Thirty-Seven Min, a pantheon of nats who are intimately linked to the pre-colonial royal court.
 Meanwhile, the Bamar in Lower Myanmar tend to propitiate other local or guardian nats like Bago Medaw and U Shin Gyi.
 Spirit houses called nat ein (နတ်အိမ်) or nat sin (နတ်စင်) are commonly found in Bamar areas.

 A minority of Bamar practice other religions, including Islam and Christianity.
-Among them, Bamar Muslims (previously known as Zerbadees or Pati), are the descendants of interracial marriages between Indian Muslim fathers and Bamar Buddhist mothers, and self-identify as Bamar.
+Among them, Bamar Muslims (previously known as Zerbadees or Pati), are the descendants of interracial marriages between Indian Muslims and Bamar Buddhists, who self-identify as Bamar.